Wyped/NeoPspFetch/README.md

 - **NeoFetch like UI:** Display informations along a cool ascii art, in the way of NeoFetch on Linux.
 - **System Info:** Show firmware version, factory firmware version, motherboard model and more.
 - **Battery Info:** Show battery status, capacity, temperature, and more.
-(Tested with official batteries only.)
 - **Signed Homebrew:** NeoPspFetch run on official and custom firmwares.

 ## Disclaimer

 Untested on PSP 3000 and PSP E1000 series (I do not own those) but should run without issues.

+Tested with official Sony and Ostent batteries.
+Compatibility with third-party brands may varie.

 ## Installation